Correlations for symplectic and orthogonal Schur measures: Gessel, Szeg o , Borodin--Okounkov for Toeplitz+Hankel

 They are finite due to assumptions~\eqref{eq:f_conditions}.

 Consider the following four Toeplitz+Hankel determinants (note the indexing starts from 0):

 \begin{rem} Such determinants have appeared before: in the enumeration of nonintersecting lattice paths and plane partitions~\cite{ste}; in the context of random matrices from the classical groups~\cite{joh5}; as distributions for symmetrized longest increasing subsequences in the work of Baik--Rains~\cite{br1}; and have been studied extensively from a Szeg\H{o} asymptotics point of view in the works of Basor--Ehrhardt~\cite{be1, be2, be3, be4, be5}, Forrester--Frankel~\cite{ff} and Deift--Its--Krasovsky~\cite{dik}.
-Note however that our determinant indexing differs from e.g.~\cite{br1} via negation of both indices (alternatively, via conjugation of the variable $z$ of the symbol $f$).
-Further note the two constants $Z_{sp}, Z_{o}$ are the same as $E F_{IV}$ and $E F_{III}$ respectively in~\cite{be4}. \end{rem}
+Note the two constants $Z_{sp}, Z_{o}$ are the same as $E F_{IV}$ and $E F_{III}$ respectively in~\cite{be4}. \end{rem}

 \begin{thm} We have the following Gessel-like formulae:

 \end{thm}

 \begin{proof} We use the Jacobi--Trudi identities for Schur functions $s_{\lambda}(\rho) = \det [h_{\lambda_i-i+j}(\rho)] = \det [e_{\lambda'_i-i+j}(\rho)]$ where if $\ell(\lambda) \leq n$ the first determinant can be taken to be $n \times n$ and if $\ell(\lambda') = \lambda_1 \leq m$ the second determinant can be taken to be $m \times m$.
 To prove the four identities we also recall corresponding Jacobi--Trudi formulae for $sp$ and $o$ functions: